foreign stock brokers vs swiss online trading

 What are the advantages of using foreign brokers?

-However, you should make sure to account for all factors, including security, international transfer costs, currency exchange costs, withdrawal fees, possible negative interest rates, and other factors.
+However, you should make sure to account for all factors, including security, international transfer costs, currency exchange costs, withdrawal fees, and other factors.

 Customer service is often inferior to that of Swiss banks, particularly in the case of budget trading platforms.